 The triangular shape, dark green needles, gently drooping branches, and distinctive ‘pine’ fragrance of the Norway spruce are the very essence of Christmas, and its dense bushy shape is excellent for decorating.
 It is also quite cheap when compared to other options.
 It does tend to shed its needles quite freely, however, particularly as the festive season progresses.
 Offset this by bringing it inside later than other varieties; keep it well watered and away from direct heat sources.

 Related to the Norway spruce, this is one of the most attractive Christmas trees, with a good natural shape, and distinguished by the striking blue-green – sometimes almost electric blue – needles.
 These are very sharp, however, so take care when handling it.
 Although its foliage is slower to drop than that of the Norway spruce, it is not a non-drop option.
 It does have a wonderfully distinctive ‘pine’ scent, and is so attractive that it commands attention even before it has been decorated.

 Noble fir (Abies procera)

-Introduced into Britain in 1830, noble fir is a native of the forests of Washington and Oregon, where it grows to a great height.
-Although it is thick stemmed, which can make it difficult to use with a tree stand, it has lovely, well-spaced foliage.
+Noble fir is a native of the forests of Washington and Oregon, where it grows to a great height.
+Although it is thick-stemmed, which can make it difficult to use with a tree stand, it has lovely, well-spaced foliage.

 Fraser fir (Abies fraseri)

-Once you have the tree home, cut approximately 1cm to 2cm off the stump using a handsaw, before standing it in a pail of fresh water, in a cool, shaded area.
+Once you have the tree home, cut approximately a half an inch to an inch off the stump using a handsaw, like this from Target, before standing it in a pail of fresh water, in a cool, shaded area.
 When it is brought indoors, mount the tree in a water-holding stand, and place away from any heat source, such as a radiator.

 Once it is unwrapped, allow the branches to settle before decorating them.
 Keep the container regularly topped up with water, as the tree will consume a surprising amount.
 This will help it to maintain its sheen and needles.